Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - An attempt to diffuse his anger.
 - Using a lot of words without explanation which makes it unclear
     - His writing is diffuse and difficult to understand.

+## Disperse

+- To spread, go away in different directions
+    - Police used tear gas to disperse the crowd.
+    - The clouds dispersed as quickly as they had gathered.

 ## Dispose